autr/SHOTTA/README.md

 ## Quick Stat

-Press `h` to show full help.
-There are two main modes - `CROP` and `RESIZE` - which use the ratio of the window but without downscaling the screenshot.
+Press `spacebar` to take a screenshot and press `h` to show full help.
+There are two main modes - `crop` and `resize` - which use the ratio of the window but without downscaling the screenshot.
 The output screenshot will always be scaled to the longest size of the ratio (ie. no lossiness).